html-graph/html-graph.github.io/content/virtual-scroll.md

 {{< use-case title="Virtual scroll with 100k nodes.
 Hold CTRL to scale" src=/use-cases/virtual-scroll/ >}}

-To enable this built-in behavior, call the `setVirtualScroll` method on `CanvasBuilder`.
+To enable this built-in behavior, call the `enableVirtualScroll` method on `CanvasBuilder`.
 This method requires a configuration object.

 {{< code lang="javascript">}}
-const canvas = new CanvasBuilder()
+const canvas = new CanvasBuilder() .enableVirtualScroll({
-  .setVirtualScroll({
-    maxNodeContainingRadius: {
+    nodeContainingRadius: {
       vertical: 50,
       horizontal: 50,
     }